BoscoTing/aws-saa-c03/msk/README.md

 ## Launch an EC2 Instance

-Use the IAM Role in the detial setting
+Use the IAM Role in the detail setting

 ## Follow Docs to Setup